AdityaAdaki21/OllamaRAG/README.md

 - 💡 Context-aware responses from the LLM
 - 🧠 Persistent knowledge base with ChromaDB
 - 🌈 Beautiful terminal UI with rich formatting
+- ⚡ Background model keep-alive for faster responses
+- 📊 Detailed retrieval statistics for each query
+- 📑 Support for multiple document collections

 ## Prerequisites

 - [Ollama](https://ollama.ai/) installed and running
-- Python 3.9 with pip
+- Python 3.9+ with pip
 - Required models pulled in Ollama:
   - An LLM model (default: `tinyllama`)
   - An embedding model (default: `mxbai-embed-large`)